G-test: Derivation

-Heuristically, one can imagine $~ O_i ~$ as continuous and approaching zero, in which case $~ O_i \ln O_i \to 0 ~,$ and terms with zero observations can simply be dropped.
-However the expected count in each cell must be strictly greater than zero for each cell ($~ E_i > 0 ~ \forall \, i ~$) to apply the method.
+Heuristically, one can imagine $O_i$ as continuous and approaching zero, in which case $O_i \ln O_i \to 0$, and terms with zero observations can simply be dropped.
+However the expected count in each cell must be strictly greater than zero for each cell ($E_i>0$ for all $i$) to apply the method.

 Distribution and use

-Given the null hypothesis that the observed frequencies result from random sampling from a distribution with the given expected frequencies, the distribution of G is approximately a chi-squared distribution, with the same number of degrees of freedom as in the corresponding chi-squared test.
+Given the null hypothesis that the observed frequencies result from random sampling from a distribution with the given expected frequencies, the distribution of the test statistics $G$ is approximately a chi-squared distribution, with the same number of degrees of freedom as in the corresponding chi-squared test.